Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior-2024.md

 # Level 10: Fey Aptitude
 When you roll a number lower than your Charisma modifier on a Fey Energy Die, you can use your Charisma modifier instead.

-You can use this feature a number of times equal to your Charisma modifier, and you regain all expended uses when you finish a long rest.

 # Level 15: Mischief and Fright
 You've found new ways to use your Fey Energy, detailed below.